 The HEIRNET and HERJ [History Education Research Journal] team

 Hilary Cooper is an acknowledged international authority on history education for the early years and primary phases, 3-11.
 She has published widely in several languages.

-Jon Nichol pioneered role play, simulations and history games; series of evidence based textbooks for 7-16 year olds; extensively adopted nationally and internationally and examination curricula and syllabi for the 14-19 age range; and has run numerous curriculum development projects and published widely on History Education for 5-18 year olds.
+Jon Nichol pioneered role play, simulations and history games; Artificial Intelligence software using PROL0G [PROgramming in LOGIc] from 1980-2003; series of evidence based textbooks for 7-16 year olds extensively adopted nationally and internationally; examination curricula and syllabi for the 14-21 age range; has run numerous curriculum development projects and published widely on History Education for 5-18 year olds.

 Hilary and Jon co-founded HEIRNET and was co-editor of the International Journal of Historical Learning, Teaching and Research, IJHLTR from 2003-17 and its successor, the History Education Research Journal from 2017-19.
 Both have been editors of the Historical Association’s professional journal for the Early Years and Primary phase, Primary History.